tharel1/polymorphic-unity/README.md

 # Polymorphic Unity

-Unity inspector lack on support polymorphism.
+Unity inspector lack on polymorphism support.
 This library allow you, to define all the children class of a base class.
 The inspector will serialize their fields dynamically depending on the currently choosen one.

 :white_check_mark: Supports :
 * Concrete base class, abstract base class and base interface.